Josephine Baker

 Mirror and Shadow

-The series of performances explores a symbolic connection between Josephine Baker (1906-1975) and Etoile Chaville (1982-).
+Josephine Baker – Mirror and Shadow is a research project exploring a symbolic connection between Josephine Baker (1906-1975) and Étoile Chaville (1982-).
 Both artists are afro descendant, dancer-singers and have the French citizenship.
-Both inherit the history of slavery and the European colonialist past.
 However seventy-six years separate them and their lives unfold in very different socio-economic contexts.

 Baker was the first Black female to become a star and a world-famous entertainer.
 She was also noted for her contributions to the Civil Rights Movement in the United States and for assisting the French Resistance during World War II.